Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/ch1_cftutil/ch1_system_services_functions.md

 #### Parameters

-- Date_time: The name of the CHAR variable, having a minimum length of 16, which contains a date-time value that is the concatenation of a date and time format YYYYMMDDHHMMSS.
+- Date_time: The name of the CHAR variable, having a minimum length of 16, which contains a date- time value that is the concatenation of a date and time format YYYYMMDDHHMMSS.
 - Date: The name of the CHAR variable, having a length of 8, that returns the date.
 - Time: The name of the CHAR variable, having a length of 8, that receives an hour.